 Our Response to Coronavirus

-We have been granted the use of Society Of London Theatre & UK Theatre's 'See It Safely' mark.
+After stringent scrutiny, we have been granted the use of Society Of London Theatre & UK Theatre's 'See It Safely' marque.
+Click on the marque to view their video which explains the steps that we will be taking to protect you, our staff and our actors.

 - How can I get to the theatre?